 Where Diffie Solves TestCafe's Pain Points

-TestCafe deserves credit for two genuine innovations in browser testing.
+TestCafe deserves credit for two genuine innovations that influenced the entire testing ecosystem.
 First, eliminating WebDriver.
 While Selenium-based tools required matching driver versions to browser versions (a constant source of CI failures), TestCafe injected a proxy-based script into the page. npm install, write a test, run it.
 That simplicity was revolutionary in 2016.

 Second, smart assertions.
 Instead of failing immediately when an element isn't found, TestCafe retries assertions for a configurable timeout.
-This eliminated an entire class of flaky test failures that plagued Selenium users.
+This eliminated an entire class of flaky test failures and the pattern was later adopted by Playwright and other frameworks.

 Selector Strategies: TestCafe vs AI